FESOM/tripyview/README.md

 </p>

 ## Credits:
-If you use the package please give the package or the author some credit.
+If you use the package, please cite the package or the author as the source.